osrf/mbzirc/README.md

     docker pull osrf/mbzirc:mbzirc_sim_latest
     ```

 1. Clone the repo and launch a Docker container from the image using the `run.bash` script.
-Note: requires `nvidia-docker`.
+Note: requires `nvidia-docker2`

     ```
     git clone https://github.com/osrf/mbzirc.git